vananhit10391/docker-jenkins-tutorial/README.md

     - docker-jenkins-maven module (Example about CI/CD pipeline with github, jenkin, docker hub for maven)
     - docker-jenkins-gradle module (Example about CI/CD pipeline with github, jenkin, docker hub for gradle)
     - docker-spring-mysql module (Example about build spring, mysql on docker)
-# Step by step build and run
+# Step by step build and run with docker
 1. Install and run docker
 2. Git
    - Checkout source code